Motion to Take Note

 I apologise for not dealing with all the questions.
 I have many good replies in front of me which, sadly, I do not have time to read out but which I will answer.

 The Government support the case for delivering more affordable housing and are committed to doing so.
 We want to support the delivery of the right homes, be they for rent, ownership or supported housing in the right places.
 We have listened to the sector and to today’s debate.
 We have introduced a number of measures to create a more stable investment environment.
 We have abolished the HRA borrowing caps; announced longer-term funding; increased our affordable homes programme to £9 billion; announced social rent funding; and set long-term rent certainty.
-We are not complacent but now is the time for councils and housing associations to step and deliver the affordable housing that communities need.
+We are not complacent but now is the time for councils and housing associations to step up and deliver the affordable housing that communities need.
 I thank all noble Lords again for their contributions to this debate.

 My Lords, I thank everyone who has taken part in this debate.
 I particularly appreciated the maiden speech of my noble friend Lady Osamor.